netboxlabs/diode/diode-server/README.md

 ---

-### Provisioning and Managing Agent Credentials via Comand Line
+### Provisioning and Managing Agent Credentials via Command Line

 Additional agent credentials may be provisioned by calling the `auth_manage` command in the auth service container.